10 Key Tips on How to Get More Money for Your House

 #10 Sell to Truehold As-Is to Simplify Your Home Sale

 Before you jump into a contract with a listing agent or real estate professional, consider all of your options.
-One avenue that many homeowners aren’t familiar with is a sell-and-stay arrangement.
+One avenue that many homeowners aren’t familiar with is a sell and stay transaction.
 If you’re selling your property in order to downsize or cash out your home equity, move right away, it may be a solution for you.

-With Truehold's sell-and-stay transaction, you can bring together two housing steps into one smooth process: a property sale and a lease to rent your current home.
-When you sell your home to us, you’ll get an all-cash offer for your home.
+With Truehold's sell and stay transaction, you can bring together two housing steps into one smooth process: a property sale and a lease to rent your current home.
+When you sell your home to us, you’ll get a cash offer for your home.
 Instead of turning around and investing your profit immediately into new living quarters, you’ll have the opportunity to remain in your current home and neighborhood.*

 Preparing for a traditional sale is exhausting, time-consuming, and often includes upfront costs.
 There’s deep cleaning, repairs and upgrades, home staging, marketing, open houses, viewings, hoping your real estate agent’s predictions come true while you wait for an offer, and sometimes starting from scratch after an offer falls through.